wcfrobert/wthisj/README.md

 ```

-* There are 9 possible conditions (1 interior, 4 edge, 4 corner) denoted using the cardinal directions (NW, N, NE, W, I, E, SW, S, SE) one might see on a compass.
-For example, "NW" is a corner column with slab edge to the top and left.
+* There are 9 possible conditions (1 interior, 4 edge, 4 corner), each represented using the cardinal directions on a compass (NW, N, NE, W, I, E, SW, S, SE), except "I" which stands for interior.
+For example, "NW" represents a top-left corner column.
 * Units should be in **(KIPS, IN)**.
 * Sign convention for the applied forces should follow the right-hand rule.
 Note **V should be negative** unless you are checking uplift.